satbirsingh01/learning_material/git_for_gits.md

 ```

 ### Going Back with git reset
-You can use git reset to go back to a previous commit sha
+You can use git reset to go back to a previous commit sha.
+Instead of detaching the head, the head and the branch ref moves to where you have pointed it.
+If you use the *--hard* tag it will wipe anything following the point you move to.

+`git reset [commit_sha] --hard`

+If you do not use the *--hard* tag and you know the commit sha of the head *before* you ran the reset command, then you can undo the reset with

+`git reset [original_commit_sha]`

 ### Going Back with git restore